 - The establishment of Zonal Councils to secure cooperation among the States.

 - The creation of the Office of the Comptroller and Auditor General to look after the accounts of the Centre as well as states.

-- Which two states rank after Uttar Pradesh as having the maximum representation in the Lok Sabha — Bihar and Maharashtra
+- Which two states rank after Uttar Pradesh as having the maximum representation in the Lok Sabha — Maharashtra and West Bengal

 - The members of the Constituent Assembly of India were elected by the provincial assemblies.